Junior Cash ISA

 You can choose how to split your annual allowance as you wish.
 For example, all cash, or all stocks and shares, or split between the two.

-• A JISA may only be held by an investor in his or her sole name.
+2. An ISA may only be held by an investor in his or her sole name.
 Joint accounts are not allowed.
-You must be under 18 years of age to invest in a JISA.

-• The start of the JISA is the date of the first deposit.
+3. The start date for your ISA is the date of the first deposit.

-• On the instructions of the registered contact a JISA with all rights and obligations shall be transferred to another ISA manager within five working days.
+8. On the instructions of the investor an ISA with all rights and obligations shall be transferred to another ISA manager within five working days.

-• In the event of death of the child, the JISA must cease on the date of death.
+10. The ISA must cease on the date of death of the investor.
 Interest will be paid gross up to the date of closure.
+Up to a maximum of 3 years after the date of death.
 Interest arising after the date of death will be subject to deduction of income tax at the appropriate rate and should be declared to HMRC as part of the deceased tax liabilities.

 AER stands for Annual Equivalent Rate and illustrates what the interest rate would be if interest was paid and compounded once a year.